 1978 - Present Day

-In 1978, Col Kehoe retired from the Regiment and the name was changed to His Majesty's Tenth Regiment of Foot in America under the command of Lieut.-Colonel Richard Calandrella.
+In 1978, Colonel Kehoe retired from the Tenth Foot and the Regiment was reformed as His Majesty's Tenth Regiment of Foot in America under the command of Lieut.-Colonel Richard Calandrella.
 Although with a slightly differnt name, the Tenth Foot still adheres to the strict standards estalished by Colonel Kehoe when the original Regiment was formed in 1968.
 Currently, the 10th Regiment consists of 3 companies of uniformed soldiers: Grenadiers, Light Infantry, & Colonel's (Battalion); a company of Music; and a Corps of Civillian Volunteers.
 (See the Regimental Structure page for a desription of each.)
 The Regiment still measures its growth, progress and appearance to the standards of April 19, 1775 as this is always the first day on the field at Lexington Green and Concord's North Bridge.

 Col. Vincent Kehoe (far left) returns for Battle Road 2000.